Stephen842/FurniHive/README.md

-# Chi Tech E-Commerce Furniture Store
+# FurniHive E-Commerce Furniture Store

 A simple furniture E-Commerce store built using Django for the backend and HTML and Tailwind CSS for the frontend.
 This project is designed to showcase furniture products with a minimalistic approach—no authentication, no cart system, just a clean product display with a WhatsApp toggle for direct inquiries.